fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </details><details><summary>

-## 762 The foundation of Baghdad, which becomes the new Abbasid capital
+## 762 Foundation of Baghdad that becomes new Abbasid capital

 </summary>